NatronGitHub/natron-python-scripting/Python_GUI/rotoLink/README.md

 # rotoLink

-Links a roto node to a tracker.
+Link a roto node to a tracker.

 ### HOW TO USE IT